-- Students must complete a program of study carrying 192 units of credit over 4 years of full time study or the equivalent part time study, of which - (a) at least 88 units of credit must be obtained in courses offered by the College of Fine Arts; - (b) at least 90 units of credit must be obtained in courses offered by the Faculty of Arts and Social Sciences. - 2.
-The BArtTh component of the combined degree must include: - (a) a major (58 units of credit) in Art & Design Theory, - (b) a co-major (42 units of credit), or a minor (30 units of credit). - 3 The BSocSc component of the combined degree must include: - the following core courses of 48 units of credit in the BSocSc program:
+- 1. Students must complete a program of study carrying 192 units of credit over 4 years of full time study or the equivalent part time study, of which - (a) at least 88 units of credit must be obtained in courses offered by the College of Fine Arts; - at least 90 units of credit must be obtained in courses offered by the Faculty of Arts and Social Sciences. - 2.
+The BArtTh component of the combined degree must include: - (a) a major (58 units of credit) in Art & Design Theory. - (b) a co-major (42 units of credit), or a minor (30 units of credit). - The BSocSc component of the combined degree must include: - (a) the following core courses of 48 units of credit in the BSocSc program:

 SLSP1000 Introduction to Social Science and Policy OR

 SLSP1002 Introduction to Policy Analysis

 SLSP1001 Introduction to Research and Information Mgt

 SLSP2000 Social and Economic Theory and Policy

 SLSP2001 Research Methods in the Social Sciences

 SLSP2002 Policy Analysis Case Studies

 SLSP3000 Research for Policy

 SLSP3001 Quantitative Social Research

 SLSP3002 Social Science and Policy Project

 and

 (b) a major sequence in one of the following areas:

-ECOH Economic History

-ECON Economics

-GEOG Geography

-HIST History Studies
+Economic History ECOH ECON Economics GEOG Geography HIST History Studies

-IROB Industrial Relations /Human Resource Management
+Industrial Relations / Human Resource IROB

-PHIL Philosophy

-POLS Political Science
+Management PHIL Philosophy POLS Political Science PSYC Psychology

-PSYC Psychology

-SCTS/ Science and Technology
+Science and Technology SCTS/

 HPST

 SOCA Sociology

-SPAN Spanish and Latin American Studies (History Stream
+Spanish and Latin American Studies SPAN

+(History Stream)

-THFI/FI ILM/THST/DANC Theatre, Film and Dance Studies
+THFI/FILM/ Theatre, Film and Dance Studies

+THST/DANC

-Students who satisfy the normal prerequisites for the BArtTh(Hons) or the BSocSc(Hons) may qualify for Honours in either of these programs by completing an additional year of study (48 units of credit).
+4. Students who satisfy the normal prerequisites for the BArtTh(Hons) or the BSocSc(Hons) may qualify for Honours in either of these programs by completing an additional year of study (48 units of credit).

-Bachelor of Art Theory / Bachelor of Laws BArtTh LLB 4703
+Bachelor of Art Theory Bachelor of Laws BArtTh LLB 4703

-The Course Authority for this combined degree is the Faculty of Law
+The Course Authority for this combined program is the Faculty of